Hobsten/notes/cppnotes.md

 	Car& aRef = a; //must point to something aRef.getName() == a.getName(); //true

+    void Increment(int value) { value++; } // value is a copy of the input variable void IncrementRef(int& value) { value++; }

+    //main.cpp
+    int a = 2;
+    Increment(a); // a is still 2
+    IncrementRef(a); // a == 3 now

+    //refs can't be changed to reference another variable int a = 4;
+    int b = 10;

+    int& bRef = b;
+    bRef = a; //now b = 4 and bRef still references b

 ___

 **Pointers**

-A pointer is an alias for something else.
+A pointer is just a variable containing an address (a number) pointing to somewhere in memory.
+Every variable has a memory address.
+Dereferencing a pointer gives you the value that is stored in that address.
+If you print out the pointer itself it will give you a number - the memory address it is pointing to.
 It can be declared and point to nothing.
 It can be changed to point to something else than what its pointing to.
 Don't dereference a pointer that has not been initialized (initialize with nullptr, easier to track down error).

 	Car* point = nullptr; Car a("Ford");
 	point = &a;